 Study overview:

-Data for this analysis was sourced from a longitudinal cohort study - the Deprivation and Threat (DT) study.
-DT recruited 306 dyads of 3-year-old children and their mothers from the Seattle metropolitan area.
-The aim of DT was to assess the mechanisms through which socioeconomic status, cumulative family risk, and parenting behaviors impact the function of the hypothalamic-pituitary-adrenal (HPA) axis in children (Zalewski et al., 2012).
-From the original cohort, 227 mother-child dyads were recruited into a second phase of data collection when the children were between 10.9 and 13 years of age.
-The main aim of the second phase of the study was to examine the associations of childhood threat and deprivation experiences, characterized in detail using a multi-informant approach, with the neural architecture governing emotion regulation and cognitive control of the developing adolescents.
+Data for this analysis was sourced from a longitudinal cohort study of children followed from early childhood to adolescence.
+The study recruited 306 dyads of 3-year-old children and their mothers from the Seattle metropolitan area.
+The aim of the study was to examine cognitive and neurobiological development in relation to socioeconomic status, cumulative family risk, and parenting behaviors.
+Families were recruited to obtain diversity in income at the start of the study.
+Exclusion criteria included children with developmental disabilities and lack of English proficiency.
+This sample has been followed across numerous assessments in early and middle childhood (Lengua et al., 2019; Zalewski et al., 2012).
+Detailed assessments of early-life adversity as well as a range of potential mechanisms were assessed in early adolescence.
+A total of 227 mother-child dyads were recruited into this phase of data collection when the children were between 10.9 and 13 years of age (M=, SD=).

-Chronicity of poverty and reports of the mother’s depressed mood were captured from 4 early childhood assessments (between ages 3 and 6) to control for confounding of the relationships between adversity and subsequent outcomes.
+Participating children and their mothers provided information on threat and deprivation experiences and the children underwent behavioral tasks and structural and functional MRI assessments to capture cognitive, affective, and developmental phenotypes.
+Psychopathology was assessed at this time point and again at a follow-up assessment conducted approximately 2 years later.
+Chronicity of poverty and maternal depression symptoms were assessed at early childhood assessments (between ages 3 and 6) and used here to control for confounding of the relationships between adversity and subsequent psychopathology.
 Chronicity of poverty was defined as the number of visits out of 4 when the participating child’s family income was at or below 1.5 times the national poverty line (to account for higher living expenses in the Seattle metro area).
 Maternal depression was captured by the maximum CES-D score across the four pre-baseline visits.
-At the baseline assessment of the second phase of data collection, participating children and their mothers provided retrospective information on threat and deprivation experiences and the children underwent behavioral tasks and structural and functional MRI assessments to capture cognitive, affective, and developmental phenotypes.
-Psychopathology outcomes were collected at a follow-up assessment conducted approximately 2 years post-baseline.

 Key constructs:

-Deprivation and threat exposures:
+Threat and deprivation experiences:

 The continuous deprivation measure comprises domains of cognitive, emotional, and physical deprivation.
 Cognitive deprivation was measured using maternal responses on the Home Observation Measurement of the Environment-Short Form (HOME-SF) instrument (Mott, 2004).
 Cognitive stimulation items on the HOME-SF (including the presence of learning materials in the home, the child’s engagement with activities outside the home, the degree of parent-child interaction, and parental scaffolding of the child learning, among others) were counted and reverse-scored so higher scores reflect greater cognitive deprivation.
 Emotional deprivation is a standardized composite of scores on emotional neglect subscales of the Childhood Experiences of Care and Abuse Interview (CECA) and Multidimensional Neglectful Behavior Scale (MNBS) (Bifulco et al., 1994; Kaufman Kantor et al., 2004).
 Lastly, physical deprivation is the standardized composite of food insecurity, measured by a 4-item household food insecurity scale, and physical neglect subscales of MNBS and the Childhood Trauma Questionnaire (CTQ) (Bernstein et al., 1997; Kaufman Kantor et al., 2004).
 The continuous overall deprivation metric is the average of cognitive, emotional, and physical deprivation composites.